midas-network/covid19-scenario-modeling-hub_archive/previous-rounds/README_Round17.md

             in [FluView](https://gis.cdc.gov/grasp/fluview/mortality.html)
             baseline data)
         -   Weekly cumulative hospitalizations since simulation start
-    -   For teams who wish to submit quantiles, the format is in accordance with prior rounds.
-We ask for the following quantiles: 0.01, 0.025, 0.05, every 5% to 0.95, 0.975, and 0.99.
-Mean is optional.
     -   Weeks will follow epi-weeks (Sun-Sat) dated by the last day of the week
-    - Submission file type: **gz.parquet** (from Apache Arrow) is now required.
-The submission file can be partitioned by "origin_date" and "target".
-For more information, please consult the associated [README](./data-processed/README.md)

 -   **Abstract:** We require a brief abstract describing model assumptions and results, from all teams.